Do’s and Don’ts for Reapplying to Business School

 Did you know SBC offers a Ding Analysis as an a la carte service?
 Contact us today to learn more.

 Reapplying to Business School?
-Decide Which Programs to Target
+Rethink Your Target Programs

-DO apply to at least four schools to maximize your chances of success.
-These programs should represent varying levels of competitiveness.
+DO apply to at least four schools across a range of competitiveness.

 Unsuccessful applicants sometimes don’t realize that the rejection occurred because their letters of recommendation came across as weak endorsements at best.